Because many people get time off over Christmas, we often get asked by our readers if trekking to Machu Picchu in December is a good idea.

 This often detracts from the overall experience and takes away the magical element that should surround Machu Picchu.
 The chances of having a more relaxed trek are far higher in December.

 Whilst most photographers prefer the dry season for clear shots, I personally prefer photographing Machu Picchu during the wet season.
 Taking shots when there is low cloud surrounding the city is a great way to add atmosphere to the picture, particularly if the sun is poking through in areas.

 Most people though want the classic bird’s eye clear shot.
 Shooting in the wet season does have some drawbacks of course.
 Often the ruins are completely covered and the rain means you’ll need a weather proof camera.

-It’s certainly possible to trek to Machu Picchu in December.
+It’s certainly possible to trek in December.
 You simply need to weigh up how well you will cope with a bit of rain and mud.
 The trails will be far less crowded and you’ll have many sections of the ancient ruins to yourself (depending on what time of the day you arrive).